mar-file-system/GUFI/contrib/performance/README.md

 ## Available Statistics

-Currently, the statistics available are: `average`, `max`, and `min`.
+Currently, the statistics available are:

+- average
+- max
+- min
+- median
+- stddev

 More will be added in the future.

 # Plotting